Dushess/PD2map_CapitolSavingsBank/README.md

 4) Selected player entering Civilian mode, and being respawned outside Security room.
 Doors must be set to can_interact_in_civilian during this phase.
 5) Security room's door switches state to closed if still opened.
 (We should preserve its state for CTD+, since there is open_from_inside override to omnidirectional, so fake guard can open it with lockpick type)
 6) FadeToBlack ends.

 Everyone except fake guard stays in the room while door is closed (can be opened, but not recommended to, 0.125 second action).
 Costumed heister must go to meeting point and wait inspection team. (after Fade disappeared new objective pops up for him: "Meet GenSec team at moneycounting room and show them our situation" and area appears in that room)
 Guards walks in through one of exits, depends from arriving point, and stops in center between 2 doorframes.
 TSU door must not be in anim_open_door state.
 Audiolines automatically plays (Don't forget about semi-fixed variations) - like q1-a1-s1-a1-s1 / q2-a2-s2-a2-s2.
 Every question/answer/sentence per scenario (worker and testing) has randomization.
 Visually marked in voicelines file.
 At the end they got satisfied and leaving.
-Used guard saying last phrase (also at his head coordinates) and switch-area in Security becomes enabled again, with new objective.
-Then as soon as they reached their car they all despawning.
-We need to go back to Security room, open up the door staying in Casing mode of course, but civilian type has no masks and stuff anyway.
+Used guard saying last phrase (also at his head coordinates) and switch-area in Security becomes enabled again, with new objective, meeting area disappears.

+Then as soon as they reached their car they all despawning, no departing anim completely :( We need to go back to Security room, open up the door staying in Casing mode of course, but civilian type has no masks and stuff anyway.
 And then we all again must be in trigger_area to make same script working.
 But this time:
 1) FadeToBlack enabled.
 2) Security room's door switches state to closed again, arming our custom open trigger (or just [still] being affected by CTD+).
 3) Script picks up used player and swapping his model back to original.
 Switching back to heister_unmasked type(some advantage, not for Security room on cell1 and cell4 position, there's staff only area, no civilians should be there) BTW we mostly have it in public area's view.
 All of this may be useless.
 [Switch hiding spot to Archive?]
 4) FadeToBlack ends.

 ---Basically for now we can just set those 40% chance of sending GenSec variant to 0%, we'll make 'dressing up minigame' later.
-In case of someone joining while fake guard is active and w/o bots, newcomer's spawn needs to be overriden to Security room [Archive] instead of near the host.
+In case of someone joining while fake guard is active and w/o bots, newcomer's spawn needs to be set to Security room [Archive] instead of near the host.
 Bots at this phase need to be in forced waiting state.

 SECONDARY INFO
 Develop later, low priority.